filiptrplan/korpusi/pipeline/README.md

 # Pipeline
-This is the main processing pipeline that turns musicXML or audio files into usable data that can be inserted into ES.
+This is the main processing pipeline that turns musicXML or audio files into usable data that can be inserted into ES(ElasticSearch).

 The `ingest.py` file is the main script to run if you want JSON output ready to be inserted into ES.